What We Do

 What we care for

-A new life for descendants of enslaved Africans in a East Africa
+A new life for descendants of enslaved Africans in Africa

 Show your support by signing and sharing our petition